GianlucaGuarini/icaro/README.md

 ```
 # API

-Any icaro call will return an Proxy with the following api methods
+Any icaro call will return a Proxy with the following api methods

 ## icaro.listen(callback)